by aengelson | November 24th, 2009

 Does it justify running a polluting, noisy beast of a motorcycle?
 Probably not.
 But we’re not taking taxis anymore, which at least is freeing up traffic a bit.
 I know: rationalize, rationalize.
 I’m not sure if there’s a more cliche mid-life purchase than a motorcycle, but there you have it.
 Oh, and it’s red.
 And I just bought some fake Ray-Bans to go with it.

 Sorry Bill McKibben and the Sierra Club.
 I do care about climate change.
 But I’m going to be a hypocrite for a little while.
 So be it.

 It’s just another new challenge here in Vietnam, and as you quickly learn, efforts to do things like you do in Seattle are a bit more complicated here.
 Both in the bigger ethical picture and also in the day-to-day details.
 But every successful outing with Rochelle feels like a little victory.

 For example.
-My computer printer ran out of ink.
+My computer pr cartoon porn inter ran out of ink.
 In Hanoi, you don’t just drive your Subaru down to the local Office Depot and buy a brand-new toner cartridge.
 I at least had the presence of mind when I bought the printer here to ask where to buy cartridges.
 The salespeople had scribbled down a company name and street in Hanoi.

 So I went in search of toner.

 I actually found the street, in the south part of town, pretty easily (only stalled the bike like three times had to stop for one cafe sua da!).
 But then I couldn’t find the shop.
-Every time I asked in my pantomine, I got a different answer with completely opposite directions.
+Every time I asked in my pantomine, I cool teen girls porn store got a different answer with completely opposite directions.
 So next, I searched the local expat discussion site for printer cartridges.

 I soon learned that of course, the Vietnamese don’t buy new toner cartridges!
 How wasteful!
 You hire a guy to refill them!